imssl/blog/README.md

 •	Install Wireshark, then tshark would be available for use with command line:
-- For RPM package manager based distributions: sudo yum install wireshark wireshark-qt
+- For RPM package manager based distributions:
+	sudo yum install wireshark wireshark-qt
 - For Debian based distributions, :
-sudo apt-get install wireshark
+	sudo apt-get install wireshark
-•	Some useful tshark command parameters: o	-i : The network interface of the host machine which will be sniffed o	-Y : Filter to be used for displaying packets o	-r : Capture file to be read o	-w : File which will be the captured packets written on with pcapng format o	-T : Output format (fields, json, etc.) o	-e : Field to print if -T is selected as "fields". (e.g. tcp.port)
+•	Some useful tshark command parameters:
+	-i : The network interface of the host machine which will be sniffed 	-Y : Filter to be used for displaying packets
+	-r : Capture file to be read
+	-w : File which will be the captured packets written on with pcapng format 	-T : Output format (fields, json, etc.)
+	-e : Field to print if -T is selected as "fields". (e.g. tcp.port)

-•	Some useful wireshark filters to use with -Y parameter: o	ip.host : Any source or destination host IP address to inspect bidirectional traffic o	ip.src : Source IP address for outgoing network units o	ip.dst : Destination IP address for incoming network units o	tcp/udp.port : Specify which port traffic should be displayed o	tcp/udp.flags : Define which packets should be displayed with relevant TCP or UDP flags
+•	Some useful wireshark filters to use with -Y parameter:
+	ip.host : Any source or destination host IP address to inspect bidirectional traffic 	ip.src : Source IP address for outgoing network units 	ip.dst : Destination IP address for incoming network units 	tcp/udp.port : Specify which port traffic should be displayed 	tcp/udp.flags : Define which packets should be displayed with relevant TCP or UDP flags

 You can observe burst of ARP packets if some host is trying to learn all alive hosts by broadcasting ARP requests (usually done with nmap or netdiscover) to every IP address available in relevant subnet that is being used on your network.
 Attacker might also try to learn alive hosts by ping sweep if ICMP echo-request packets are not dropped in your network.
 Delay between scan intervals between each IP can be prolonged in order to decrease detectability of scanning.
 IP address for the host which scanning initiated from is 192.168.56.104 for all examples below.
 Here we can see a fast network scan is initiated with ARP requests:

+Command:
-Command: tshark -i eth0 -Y 'arp'
+tshark -i eth0 -Y 'arp'
 Output:
 1 0.000000000 PcsCompu_30:a2:72 → Broadcast    ARP 42 Who has 192.168.56.1?
 Tell 192.168.56.104
 2 0.001415100 PcsCompu_30:a2:72 → Broadcast    ARP 42 Who has 192.168.56.2?
 Tell 192.168.56.104